 The Security Officers have jurisdiction to operate on Orange Coast College School of Sailing and Seamanship owned or controlled property.
 The patrol jurisdiction of security officers is limited to any buildings or properties owned or controlled by Orange Coast College School of Sailing and Seamanship Campus.

-The Orange Coast College Public Safety Dept. maintains a strong working relationship with state and local police agencies, including the Newport Beach Police Department.
-The College has a Memorandum of Understanding with the Newport Beach Police Department.
-The MOU addresses the investigation of criminal incidents occurring at this location.
+The Orange Coast College Public Safety Dept. maintains a strong working relationship with state and local police agencies, including the Newport Beach Police Department

-Golden West College maintains a Public Safety Department which responds to all security and safety issues and emergency response on campus according the guidelines and policies set forth by the Coast Community College District Board of Trustees.
+Golden West College maintains a Public Safety Department which responds to all security and safety issues and emergency response on campus according to the guidelines and policies set forth by the Coast Community College District Board of Trustees.
 The department is non-sworn and relies on solid working relationships maintained with the Huntington Beach Police Department in all matters outside the scope and authority of a Public Safety Officer.